 On top of this we may be wired up to music for hours.
 The result is that most of the day we are being bombarded by electrical impulses, fabricated sounds and media images.
 These electrical impulses stimulate but also irritate our nervous systems, senses and minds.
-They wire us up and prevent us from finding inner peace.
+They wire us up and prevent us from finding inner calm and peace.

 The media is full of advertising, with political and cultural statements that are often little more than propaganda.
 Most news stories are one-sided and do not consist of objective reporting but trying to get us to follow a particular point of view.
-The amount of electronic information we are taking in has increased exponentially in recent years and is bound to grow yet further in the future.
+The amount of electronic information we are taking in has increased exponentially in recent years and is bound to grow further in the future.
 Yet we are no more clear as to who we are and what we are doing in life, either at individual or collective levels.

 Obviously, the human being was not meant to be wired all the time.
 It is not part of our evolutionary pattern in which we emerged from the world of nature and developed civilization through agriculture.
 Yet curiously we human beings can easily and quickly adapt to machines, become dependent upon them, or even begin to operate like them and emulate them.
 The new seeking to develop Artificial Intelligence not only to help us but to guide us is part of this phenomenon.
 We face an uncertain future in which the machine defines our environment, culture, transportation and even self-identity.